Presentation icon

 • Hookup Culture: This interactive presentation looks at national, generational, and FSU campus trends on dating, sex, and hookups.
 We also explore what research tells us about consent, pleasure, and safety during hookups.
 Time needed: 60 minutes

-• Condom Bingo: This isn't your grandparent’s bingo (or maybe it is!) but most this is a fun and engaging way to learn about safer sex, sexuality and sex history which competing for the glory of being the Condom Bingo Champion.
+• Condom Bingo: This isn’t your grandparents’ bingo (or maybe it is!) or sex ed but this is a fun and engaging way to learn about safer sex, sexuality and sex history while competing for the glory of being the Condom Bingo Champion.
 Our sex education is approached from a lens of sex positivity, inclusivity, and evidence-based research.
 Time needed: 60-90 minutes

 Wellness